radarbot-team/radarbot-team-best-pratices/backend/microservices/README.md

 It is important to use a mature framework, like the one released by Netflix as part of Netflix OSS stack.
 This stack was wrapped by Spring in a project, called Spring Cloud.

-Spring Cloud and Spring Boot together offer a really easy way of deploying core and orchestration components, including:
+Spring Cloud is builds on the concepts of Spring Boot and both together offer a really easy way of deploying core and orchestration components, including:

  - A centralized configuration server
  - A service discovery component (Eureka)